[Estimated time to read: 15 minutes]

 I too was overwhelmed by the amount of planning and preparation involved.

-The financial aspects were covered in part 1.
+Last week we covered the financial aspects in part 1.

 But what about everything else?